Overview

 • The land is utilized primarily by a state agency – not a Texas educational institute

-• The land is not designated as part of the Public School Fund investment portfolio
+• The land is not designated as part of the Permanent School Fund investment portfolio

-• The land is not designated as part of the Public University Fund investment
+• The land is not designated as part of the Permanent University Fund investment

 • The land is subject to Texas Natural Resource Code – 31.153-31.155